3D printing has taken the world by storm over the past few years.

-They work with companies in a variety of industries, including the automotive industry, medical industry, and electronics industry.
-Proto Labs currently has a global presence, with operations in the US, Europe, and Japan.
+Proto Labs currently has a global presence, with operations in the U.S., Europe, and Japan.

-Proto Labs is very unique, because they can create custom parts that customers can’t make on their own.
-As with many other companies, their business was negatively affected by the COVID-19 pandemic.
+The company is unique because it can create custom parts that customers can’t make on their own.

-Proto Labs hit a 5 year high at the end of January, although their shares have dipped slightly since then.
-Now could be the right time to add Proto Labs to your portfolio, before shares go back up again.
+Now could be the right time to add Proto Labs to your portfolio before shares go back up again.

 3D Systems (NYSE: DDD)

-3D Systems has also recently had a breakthrough in the development of 3D printing services for biomedical applications.
-Specifically, they have been working on technology that would allow them to print human organs for life-saving transplants.
+3D Systems has also been working on technology that would allow it to print human organs for life-saving transplants.

-Although 3D printing companies have struggled during the COVID-19 pandemic, all of these developments bode well for 3D Systems.
-If they can maintain this momentum, they could become a great long-term addition to your portfolio.
+If it can maintain this momentum, it could become a fantastic long-term addition to your portfolio.